yii-tools/markdowneditor-widget/docs/widget.md

 ?>
 ```

-It is suggested to use [cebe/markdown](https://github.com/cebe/markdown), which is a fast and easy to use markdown parser for PHP.
+It's suggested to use [cebe/markdown](https://github.com/cebe/markdown), which is a fast and easy to use Markdown parser
+for PHP.

 ## Example of usage in the controller